LArSoft/larsoft.github.io/LArSoftWiki/Using_LArSoft.md

 -   Description of [The developer environment](The_developer_environment) with a picture.
 -   Using Geant4 with LArSoft

        LArSoft interfaces to Geant4 via the tools provided in the [larg4 repository](https://github.com/LArSoft/larg4), which are built on top of [artg4tk](https://cdcvs.fnal.gov/redmine/projects/artg4tk/wiki/Artg4tk), the more general interface between Geant4 and art.
-Two modules, larg4Main and larg4SingleGen, are available in larg4 to allow simulation or particles from arbitrary MCTruth collections in the event, and a list of particles specified in a FHiCL file, respectively.
+Two modules, larg4Main and larg4SingleGen, are available in larg4 to allow simulation or particles from arbitrary MCTruth collections in the event (and therefore from arbitrary event generators), and a list of particles specified in a FHiCL file, respectively.

     A legacy (and now deprecated) interface to Geant4 exists within the larsim/LegacyLArG4 area.
 Some detectors still use this  “legacy-LArG4” interface.
 Information on migrating from legacy-LArG4 to the re-factored larg4 can be found on the  [larg4 wiki](https://cdcvs.fnal.gov/redmine/projects/larg4/wiki) page.